drisAloma/coinmarketcap_top_50_coins/README.md

-## A webscrapper to scrap coinmarketcap website for top 50 coins by market capitalization built with python and splash framework.
+## A webscrapper built with python and splash framework to retrieve top 50 coins by market capitalization on coinmarketcap website.

 ### Steps to launch app
 Execute the following in windows CMD.